KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Skripts

 You can run all scripts in the right order by `npm run all`.
-Note that running the second script requires a lot of time and memory.
+Note that running the second script requires a lot of time (> 10 min) and memory (> 2 GB).

 ### create_module_list.js